 Want to build an active and engaged audience for your webcast?
 Make sure they can interact with it, in real time.

 Any digital marketer worth a salt understands that people no longer just consume content, they interact with it.
 Or, at least they want to!
 Incorporating tools and opportunities for potential customers to engage with your brand greatly increases the chance at making a sale or having a successful product launch.
 In the past, webcasting was a one way medium.
 Information was shared with a viewer who watched and then (hopefully) learned something.
-If the viewer then wished to engage further, they could contact whoever made the webcast or continue to watch future instalments.
+If the viewer then wished to engage further, they could contact whoever made the webcast or continue to watch future installments.
 If all of the above happened, it meant the webcast could be deemed a success.

 The problems was, this left little place for a participant to feel involved in the process and left a lot of opportunities for a potential customer to leave the funnel before becoming a qualified lead.
 Today, webcasting is seen as an opportunity to create an interactive community, and by doing so, companies increase attendance, provide a more engaging “production” leaving attendees motivated and inspired, and ultimately increase their return on investment.
 Everyone wins.
 Let’s explore what a webcast is and how greater interaction can be achieved.